 I’m struggling to believe it’s already mid-November and I’ve just had my best month ever on my lifestyle blog.
 Why am I in disbelief?
 Because I’ve barely touched my blog!
-This is my fourth blog income report for my lifestyle blog and this month the income has been completely passive.
+This is my fourth blog income report for my lifestyle blog, Love Life Be Fit, and this month the income has been completely passive.
 It’s hard to believe it can be this easy to make money from blogging.

 Of course, this income hasn’t come completely out of the blue.
 I’m seeing the benefits of working on my blog earlier in the year.
 The posts I updated in September.
 Work on improving my affiliate posts in August.